xuyanshi/xuyanshi.github.io/_posts/2023/2023-07-10-china-marriage-rate.md

 ![img4](00china-marriage-02-vzwf-superJumbo.webp)

-> Since China dropped its “zero Covid” policy last week, the ruling Communist Party has tried to control the narrative.Credit...Kevin Frayer/Getty Images
->
 >

 “Practice has fully proved that the Communist Party of China,” it said, “is the most reliable backbone of the Chinese people when storms strike.”